tarunsingh002/Assignment/README.md

 Its state of being already added once is persisted over the local Storage so that this sample data is not re-added every time you refresh the application.

 ## Project has been deployed to https://ng-assignment.vercel.app/

+### The add Transaction button on the form to add transactions will be disabled if any of the fields are left empty.
+It will be automatically enabled once the all the fields have some value.